Wairarapa: Etymology

-During British colonial times the region was also known colloquially as The Wydrop.
+During British colonial times the region was sometimes called Wyderop, Wydrop, or Waidrop.

 History

 Rangitāne and Ngāti Kahungunu were the resident Māori tribes (iwi) when European explorers arrived in the area in the 1770s.

-In 1841 Robert Stokes surveyed a bridle track through the Rimutakas.
-After scaling the Rimutakas Stokes noted the agricultural potential of the Wairarapa plains and spread word of such in Wellington, leading to European settlement of the Wairarapa.
+In 1841 Robert Stokes and several companions travelled over the Remutaka Range, returning to Wellington via the coastal route around Turakirae Head.
+Stokes noted the agricultural potential of the Wairarapa plains and spread word of such in Wellington.